- Docs Home

 You can import both uncompressed and Snappy compressed Apache Parquet format data files to TiDB Cloud.
 This document describes how to import Parquet files from Amazon Simple Storage Service (Amazon S3) or Google Cloud Storage (GCS) into TiDB Cloud.

 TiDB Cloud only supports importing Parquet files into empty tables.
-To import data into an existing table that already contains data, you can use TiDB Cloud to import the data into a temporary empty table by following this document, and then use the INSERT SELECT
+To import data into an existing table that already contains data, you can use TiDB Cloud to import the data into a temporary empty table by following this document, and then use the INSERT SELECT statement to copy the data to the target existing table.

 Step 1.
 Prepare the Parquet files

 Currently, TiDB Cloud does not support importing Parquet files that contain any of the following data types.
-If Parquet files to be imported contain such data types, you need to first regenerate the Parquet files using the supported data types (for example, STRING
+If Parquet files to be imported contain such data types, you need to first regenerate the Parquet files using the supported data types (for example, STRING).
+Alternatively, you could use a service such as AWS Glue to transform data types easily.

 If a Parquet file is larger than 256 MB, consider splitting it into smaller files, each with a size around 256 MB.